aifimmunology/cell-hashing-pipeline/README.md

 `cell-hashing-pipeline` is compatible with results from the Python tool [`CITE-seq-Count`](https://github.com/Hoohm/CITE-seq-Count) and with a simple, `awk/sort/uniq` driven processing script.

-For `CITE-seq-Count`, this repository includes a tag list that should be used for TotalSeqA Human HTOs:
+For `CITE-seq-Count v1.4.3`, this repository includes a tag list that should be used for TotalSeqA Human HTOs:
 ```
 git clone https://github.com/aifimmunology/cell-hashing-pipeline.git